 What types of frames do you sell?

-We offer a variety of plastic, metal, memory or flexlite (bendable frames that retain their shape), titanium, safety and sports frames.
-All of our eyeglasses come complete with complimentary case and cleaning cloth as well as UV and Anti-Scratch coatings
+We offer a variety of plastic, metal, pure titanium, memory or flex titanium, stainless steel, TR90 (durable, flexible and lightweight option), safety, shooter and sports frames.
+All of our eyeglasses come complete with complimentary UV and basic Anti-Scratch coatings.

 Do you have a retail store where we can fit your frames?